For safety reasons F1 cars can no longer do official timed runs so instead perform stunning demonstrations!

 The event integrates wellness practices that promote both physical and mental health, showcasing innovative approaches and practical solutions to enhance personal and community wellbeing.

-At the culmination of the 2024 Goodwood Health Summit, a Q&A panel session will be hosted with Mr James Kinross, Dr Sioned Jones, Dr Chris van Tullekan, Professor Louise Kenney alongside Goodwood's Gut Health Programme Lead and Celebrity Nutritionist, Stephanie Moore.
+At the culmination of the 2024 Goodwood Health Summit, Dr Sian Williams led a Q&A panel session with Mr James Kinross, Dr Sioned Jones, Dr Chris van Tullekan, Professor Louise Kenney alongside Goodwood's Gut Health Programme Lead and Celebrity Nutritionist, Stephanie Moore.
+The panel was also joined by Gabrielle Palmer, author of 'The Politics of Breastfeeding', who is widely respected as the original campaigner for the promotion and education of the benefits of breastfeeding.

 Dr James Kinross and Professor Edward Bullmore